 To access educational courses provided by DECAF you must register and pay a course fee (please see above for fee waiver information if you believe you cannot afford course fees).
-Payment of the course fee and registration sets up and activates an account that allows you to obtain pre-bankruptcy credit counseling or pre-discharge financial education.
-Once payment and registration are complete, the created account will remain active for one year.
-After one year the registration will expire, and the account can no longer be used.
-The payment for the expired registration may be refunded by requesting a refund.
+Payment of the course fee and registration sets up and activates an account that allows access to our pre-bankruptcy credit counseling or pre-discharge financial education courses for a period of one year.
+Once payment and registration are complete, the created account will remain active for one year only.
+After one year, the registration will expire, and the account can no longer be used and refunds will not be given.
+The payment for an unexpired registration (less than one year old) may be refunded by requesting a refund.
 Credits may be provided for payments made by attorneys, in lieu of a refund, at the discretion of DECAF.
 To request a refund, please contact DECAF by emailing: [email protected] or mailing a request to the DECAF address at the end of this disclosure.
-If a refund request is not received and acknowledged by authorized DECAF personnel, no refund for an expired registration will be given.
+If a refund request is not received and acknowledged by authorized DECAF personnel, no refund for an unused registration will be given.

 DECAF understands the importance of your privacy.
 We believe it is important to let you know how we use the information collected through our courses.
 The following is our policy regarding Internet privacy and usage.